ericblade/mws-advanced/API.md

 simple flat list of all the endpoints required from individual modules above

-## clearCallCache

-Clear any data in the call cache.
-You should probably call this occasionally, if you are running this in any kind of a server environment, where it will be running for long periods of time, else your memory usage will grow out of control.

 ## callEndpoint

 Call a known endpoint at MWS, returning the raw data from the function.
 Parameters are